Can you spare a few minutes?

 “My ex and I sorted out quite a lot of stuff over email.
 The best piece of advice I was given was to take two days before replying to any email.
 That gave me time to get really angry and calm down again before I said anything.”
 Colvin

 Option 2 - Using Family Mediation

-Many people say that a positive side effect of mediation is that it helps them to communicate again.
-This is extremely valuable if you have children together.
+Many people say that a positive side effect of mediation is that it helps them to communicate again, which can onlly be a good thing especially if you are going to remain part of each other's lives because you have children together.

 When you are looking for a mediator, don’t be afraid to phone around and compare prices.
-(While the fees are usually charged per person, it is open to you and your ex to decide who will actually pay or how the cost will be shared.)
+(While the fees are usually charged per person, it is open to you and your ex to decide who will actually pay or how to share the cost.)

 “I was dead against family mediation.
-The last thing I wanted to do was sit and discuss things with her, let alone in front of someone else.
+I didn't want to pay money to discuss things in front of someone else when we could just do it ourselves.
 But I agreed to go to the meeting for the kids.
 By the end of the first session it felt like the right thing for us.
-It’s not exactly something I want to do again, but it helped us get things sorted and find a way of talking again, which has made things easier for the kids.“ Sam
+It was still hard but not half as hard as discussing things on our own.
+I think also, because we were paying for it, it stopped us from going round and round in circles endlessly.“ Sam

 Option 3 - Using Solicitors to negotiate for you

 Another option is to use a solicitor to negotiate on your behalf.
 This is likely to be quite a bit more expensive than mediation.

 Many solicitors offer a fixed fee (or even a free) first appointment.
 You can use this to get some initial advice and meet the solicitor to see if you feel you will get on with them.
 They should explain what your options are (including mediation) as well as what and how they charge for their services.
 You could ask them to limit their charges to a particular sum to start off with, so that when their charges reach that amount you can review your situation and decide whether or not to carry on using their services.